 This urban single track is a newer addition to the cycling amenities in Johnson County.
 Starting at the Tom Harken Trailhead, the trails meander and flow through a wooded area along Clear Creek; the east and west trail sections are split by Camp Cardinal Boulevard with a connector passing under the street.
 Featuring mostly green/beginner difficulty level trails and some pump track-like sections, these are fun trails for riders of all types, from kids starting out to the expert looking to squeeze in some convenient training miles.
 You’ll find lots of solid wooden bridges over water features and wetlands, sandy soil that tends to drain well after rain, and many urban deer that call these woods home.

-In the winter, local riders chip in with snowshoeing and stomping to groom snowy trails for fat biking.
+In the winter, local riders chip in with snowshoeing to groom snowy trails for fat biking.

 This ride will give you a chance to fully experience the rolling topography of western Johnson County and beyond in a lollypop-type route.
 You’ll head west and west, then turn north.
 You won’t have to navigate many turns until the route heads back east.
 At roughly miles 27 and 39, you’ll arrive at towns with some C-store options if you’re in need of refreshment, and in between you’ll pedal along the edge of Kent State Park, a hilly gem in the countryside.